Château de Cazeneuve

 The Château de Cazeneuve is a castle, converted into a comfortable château, in the commune of Préchac in the Gironde département of France.
 The castle was built along the gorges of the River Ciron and the stream of Honburens.

 History

-The early castle was the former residence of the Kings of Navarre, the property of King Henri IV.
+The early castle was the former residence of the Kings of Navarre.
 It was built by Amanieu VII d'Albret on a rocky bank.
 It included in its enclosure the medieval mound of the 11th century preceded by a vast courtyard whose curtain walls protected the town.

-Due to financial problems King Henri sells the castle in 1583.
+In 1572, it became the property of Henri III of Navarre (the future King Henri IV of France), but because of financial problems he sold the castle in 1583.

 In the 17th century, the building underwent a major overhaul.
 The medieval castle was then transformed into a pleasant and ceremonial château.
 It has since been restored regularly.

 It was classified as a monument historique on 24 September 1965.